ajgallant/mtg-downloader/README.md

     The generated HTML page provides an interactive and visually appealing way to browse through your downloaded card collection.
 It allows you to view card images, navigate between pages, and explore the cards within the binder.

-    Please note that the `Binder_Generator.py` script should be executed after running the `downloader.py` script to download the card images.
-Ensure that the downloaded card images are present in the designated art directory before running `Binder_Generator.py`.
+    Please note that the `Binder_Generator.py` should be executed after running the `downloader.py` to download the card images.
+Ensure that the downloaded card images are present in the designated ``art`` directory before running `Binder_Generator.py`.

+## Future Enhancements

+- Select the image size and quality from the small, normal, and large image URIs.
+- Asynchronous transfer of images and search results.
+- Short or long set name may be used for the card image directory name.

 ## Note